 Some laughs—Alfre/Juanita breaks the 4th Wall to deadpan effect and the bits with Underwood are choice–points to him for sending himself up with charming self-awareness.
 Some pain, in the search-for-self-and-place yearning.
 Some wish-fulfillment, in the array of folks who flesh out the community.
 The editing is a bit clunky, and the finish, though appropriate, feels rushed (laying ground for a sequel), but characters are fun, the actors charming and there are certainly less-rewarding ways to pass 90 aimless but kind-hearted minutes.
 Alfre is always a delight.

 Shot not in Montana, but Virginia.
+Sadly, no one came to see this movie: it ranked #300 for the ’19 box office stakes.
 With Marcus Henderson (Juanita’s oldest son ‘Randy’, doing time in stir), Latanya Richardson-Jackson (Juanita’s best friend ‘Kay-Rita’), Jordan Nia Elizabeth (daughter ‘Bertie’, who Juanita fears is turning ‘ho’), Acoryé White (younger son ‘Rashawn’, who needs to get it together), Tsulan Cooper (Jess’s sister ‘Mignon’) and Elaine Miles (local Sheriff ‘Mountain’).